Water Ionizer Reviews

 Vesta H2 Water Ionizer Review

-Probably the best water ionizer manufacturer in Korea, has created a brand-new Vesta H2 water ionizer.
+One of the best water ionizer manufacturers in Korea, has created a brand-new Vesta H2 water ionizer.
 It comes with all the highest certifications and ratings possible, including medical device certification, and is made at a very high-quality Korean facility.
 My testing of the Vesta H2 Water Ionizer shows it to be very, very good.
 The self-cleaning inside the water cell is advanced.
 The Vesta H2 filter options are also quite good.

 I expect that the Vesta ionizer will last 20 years or so as long as it is cared for properly.
 Vesta water ionizers come with limited lifetime warranties.